March Madness Survivor Picks (2026)

 Bookmark this page and check back closer to tip-off.
 We’ll update this section as soon as March Madness survivor contests are available on Splash Sports.

-If you’re planning to host your own pool in the meantime, our guide to running a March Madness contest walks through formats, rules, and best practices—without locking you into a specific platform.
+If you’re planning to host your own contest in the meantime, our guide to running a March Madness contest walks through formats, rules, and best practices—without locking you into a specific platform.

-A March Madness survivor pool is simple in theory, brutal in practice:
+A March Madness survivor contest is simple in theory, brutal in practice:

 - You pick one team per round